ThomasDecorteUA/Cost_Sensitive_Regression/README.md

    - Coefficients of the boosting step found by iteratively least squares based on the given input
    - Post-hoc average misprediction cost

+## Datasets
+The datasets showcased in the paper are included in this repository, namely  Abalone, Bank (8FM), House (8L), and KC House.
+The first three of these datasets are made available on the DELVE\footnote{https://www.cs.toronto.edu/~delve/data/datasets.html} (Data for Evaluating Learning in Valid Experiments) repository of the University of Toronto or on the UCI repository\footnote{https://archive.ics.uci.edu/ml/datasets.php}.
+The last dataset, KC House, is made available by the  Center for Spatial Data Science\footnote{https://geodacenter.github.io/data-and-lab//KingCounty-HouseSales2015/} at the University of Chicago.

 ### Example usage

 To execute an example of the procedure based on the KC House dataset (see: https://geodacenter.github.io/data-and-lab//KingCounty-HouseSales2015/) run the following line: